skypto/content-md/js/01-objects-1.md

 > Chaining bracket notations is similar to dot notations: `person['name']['last']`.

 ### When to use bracket notations instead of dot notations?
-When the _key_ is a variable you have to use brackets.
+When the _key_ is a variable, you'll have to use brackets.

 For example: